IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 ## 2.2.
 Single particle spIsoNet correction of the half map1

-This step used train a network for anositropic correction for first half map with "spisonet.py map_refine".
+This step used train a network for anisotropic correction for first half map with "spisonet.py map_refine".
 The input of this command is the first halfmap and the solvent mask.

 This step will create a folder to store the output files of spIsoNet.
 The corrected map is stored as "correctedXXX.mrc" in that folder.
 You can also find trained neural network "XX.pt" and figure for loss change "loss.png" in the folder.